17 May 2019 Here’s how to share and collaborate in Microsoft OneNote

-Microsoft OneNote is a powerful productivity tool that is gaining in popularity as more and more people get Laptops and other devices for work.
-But it is also a fantastic tool for sharing information and collaborating with others!
-You can share OneNote with others in your team and collaborate in real time from anywhere.
+Microsoft OneNote is a powerful productivity tool that is quickly gaining popularity as more and more people get Laptops and other devices for work.
+But it is also a fantastic tool for sharing information and very importantly, collaborating with others in real time!

-It’s easy to share a OneNote Notebook with people inside your organisation.
-It is even possible to share a OneNote Notebook with people outside of your organisation.
+You can collaborate in OneNote from anywhere and with anyone.
+It’s very easy to share a Notebook with people inside your organisation.
+It is even possible to share a Notebook with people outside of your organisation.

 It’s a relatively simple process, but there are a few tricky things to navigate.
 I put this little article together along with some screenshots to help you take advantage of this powerful feature within Microsoft OneNote.